stonstad/Stellar.FastDB/README.md

 - Ensures end-to-end type safety for data integrity.
 - Accomodates composite keys for complex data structuring.
 - Open source and free for both personal and commercial use.
 - Install from Nuget.
-Install-Package Stellar.FastDB
+Install-Package Stellar.FastDB.

 ---